pivotal/docs-tap/application-accelerator/about-application-accelerator.hbs.md

 # Application Accelerator Overview

-This topic tells you about the Application Accelerator component and architecture.
+This topic tells you about the Application Accelerator component and architecture in Tanzu Application Platform (commonly known as TAP).
 ## <a id="overview"></a>Overview

 Application Accelerator for VMware Tanzu helps you bootstrap developing your applications and